 - International Paper, Selma and Mobile

-It was during this time that asbestos was in heavy use in all kinds of industries in the U.S. Thanks to its ability to resist fire, heat, electricity, and most chemicals, as well as being lightweight, but strong, asbestos was useful in many different applications.
-It was used as insulation in refineries and factories, as fireproofing in ships, and even in cars and airplanes.
+During this time, asbestos was in heavy use in all kinds of industries in the U.S., thanks to its ability to resist fire, heat, electricity, and most chemicals, as well as being lightweight.
+Asbestos was useful in many different applications.
+Asbestos was used as insulation in refineries and factories, as fireproofing in ships, and even in cars and airplanes.

 Mobile and Asbestos in Shipyards

 One of the most significant sources of asbestos exposure in Alabama is the shipping industry.
 Mobile is the principal port and is situated on the Gulf of Mexico.
 It’s of the biggest and most important ports in the U.S.

 Beginning with World War I, Mobile became a crucial port for building ships for the military.
 This activity continued during and after World War II as it became an important industrial port.